• Skip to content

 These studentships are funded by the Arts and Humanities Research Council (AHRC) through its Doctoral Landscape Award scheme.
 Each studentship provides Home (UK) tuition fees and an annual stipend (grant) at UK Research and Innovation (UKRI) rates (currently £20,780 per year) plus some research and training costs.
 Successful applicants will benefit from a rich and diverse training programme with a focus on interdisciplinarity and developing career potential both in and beyond higher education.

 Interested in applying?
-Please do contact a potential academic supervisor (see below) and come along to our free and informative webinar on 17 November 2025 at 10-11 am.
-(No need to register - simply click the button on the right to join.
-A recording of the presentation will be posted on this page for those unable to attend.)
+Please do contact a potential academic supervisor (see below) and come along to our next free and informative webinar on 03 December 2025 at 10-11 am.
+(No need to register - simply click the button on the right to join.)
+You can also watch a recording of the information webinar we held in November.

 We particularly welcome applications from those who identify as being from groups under-represented in higher education and in doctoral study in particular, as well as from those who have undertaken non-traditional routes towards the PhD, for example via extensive professional experience in the arts, community wellbeing or design and technology.